All of us can use a little help managing money better. The best personal finance software provides that “second set of eyes.”

 - Cost: free or 0.50% annually for managed portfolios

 Maybe you have your spending habits under control and need investing help.
-FutureAdvisor provides free advice for your investment accounts.
+FutureAdvisor is a personal finance software that provides free advice for your investment accounts.
 They’ll perform a portfolio checkup and will recommend any changes to meet your goals.

 For a fee, FutureAdvisor will manage your Fidelity or TD Ameritrade portfolios and invest in stock and bond ETFs.